aws-samples/aws-textract-document-data-extraction-platform/README.md

 3. Finally the Form Extraction Workflow* will make an API call to Textract to extract data from the form.
 Fields from the selected schema type will be matched with Textract's results.
 If Textract's results identifies a key that contains results from Textract's QUERY, FORM and TABLE API, preference for selecting the value of the key will be given in the order of QUERY, FORM AND then TABLE.
 DynamoDB will be updated to store the correlated results between keys defined in the schema definition and Textract.

 * Note: For the platform's extensibility, the Form Extraction Workflow can be invoked in parallel if the platform is extended to support extracting multiple forms within one document.
 Currently the platform is limited to one form per document and hence the Form Extraction workflow will only run once per document.
+### Lifecycle of an uploaded file:
+1. Uploaded files are recorded as a single instance of 'document'
+2. After extraction state machine is run, it will be stored as a 'form'.
+There is a distinction between form and document as a document may contain multiple forms.
+However that is not supported by this platform at the moment.
+See more in the section `Limitations of the platform`
 ---
 ## Using the Platform